-The results of testing several learning methods are shown in Table 1.
-In this table, SVM stands for support vector machines (Vapnik, 1998).
-HMML stands for a hidden markov model based method with lasso regression in every state (Liu et al., 2009).
-BTM stands for best of the time series methods using SPSS expert modeler.
-The ensemble learning method, which averages the predictions of boosted trees and linear regression performs the best overall.
-The reported results are $R^2$ values averaged over weeks of experimentation. $R^2$ is a standard measure in statistics used to evaluate regression algorithms.
-It is defined as, where mse(M) denotes the mean squared error of a model M on the test set while $mse(\mu_t)$ denotes the mean squared error of the training set target mean on the test set.
-In our case, M would signify the regression functions learned using the different learning methods while $\mu_t$ would signify the mean PSRO computed over the training set.
-Hence, $R^2$ values closer to 1 imply that Mis much superior to $\mu_t$ .
-Negative $R^2$ values imply that using M is inferior to using the simple prediction of the training set mean, and are highly suggestive of nonstationarity in the underlying input output relationships.
+The results of testing several learning methods are shown in table 1.
+The ensemble learning method which averages the predictions of boosted trees and linear regression performs the best overall.
+The reported results are R^2 values averaged over weeks of experimentation.
+R^2 is a standard measure in statistics used to evaluate regression algorithms.
+It is defined as, $R^2 = 1 - \frac{mse(M)}{mse(\mu_t)}$ where mse(M) denotes the mean squared error of a model M on the test set, while $mse(\mu_t)$ denotes the mean squared error of the training-set target mean on the test set.
+In our case, M would signify the regression functions learned using the different learning methods while μ_t would signify the mean PSRO computed over the training set.
+Hence, R^2 values closer to 1 imply that M is much superior to μ_t .
+Negative R^2 values imply that using M is inferior to using the simple prediction of the training set mean, and are highly suggestive of nonstationarity in the underlying input output relationships.